Planck 2013 results. VI. High Frequency Instrument data processing

 \section{Yardstick simulations}

-The Yardstick simulation pipeline has been developed for two main purposes: to quantify the level of residual systematic effects in the maps produced by the HFI DPC, and to validate our correction (or lack thereof) of the data for the systematic effects that we are able to model.
-The former is achieved by comparing combinations of the data from which the sky signal is expected to vanish to an ensemble of signal and noise realizations of the same combinations of data subsets propagated through the same DPC processing as the data.
+The Yardstick simulation pipeline has been developed for two main purposes: to quantify the level of residual systematic effects in the maps produced by the HFI DPC; and to validate our correction (or lack thereof) of the data for the systematic effects that we are able to model.
+The former is achieved by comparing combinations of the data from which the sky signal is expected to vanish with an ensemble of signal and noise realizations of the same combinations of data subsets propagated through the same DPC processing as the data.
 A mismatch between the two, e.g., in angular power spectrum space, reveals a residual systematic effect in the data.
 These tests are described in Sect.~\ref{sec:Consistency-diff-map}.
-In addition, validating the correction of a given systematic effect requires the implementation of both a model of the effect and its correction (the latter is of course unnecessary if the aim of a test is to justify an absence of correction).
-In Sect.~\ref{sec:ADC-non-linearity}, the validation of the non correction in the data of the ADC nonlinearity is an example of such a test.
+In addition, validating the correction of a given systematic effect requires the implementation of both a model of the effect and its correction (the latter is of course unnecessary if the aim of a test is to justify the absence of a correction).
+In Sect.~\ref{sec:ADC-non-linearity}, the validation of the non-correction in the data of the ADC non-linearity is an example of such a test.
 The Yardstick pipeline has been designed in a modular way to allow for both kinds of tests.